Angle Encoding and Amplitude Encoding

 )

-Amplitude encoding with probabilities out
+Amplitude encoding with complex tensor (no wrapper)

 import torch